hujbrown/StoreScrapingUtilities/README.md

 # StoreScrapingUtilities
-Tools for easily using Albertson's stores rewards
+Tools for easily using Albertson's store rewards

 Currently configured for Safeway.com